plutomi/plutomi/README.md

 ## Infra

-TODO after deploying on fly, you're going to want to remove the API from the public internet.

-fly ips list

-fly ips release <ip> for BOTH ipv4 and ipv6 that is returned

-Then, allocate a private ipv6

-fly ips allocate-v6 --private

 The NextJS app and API are deployed to [fly.io](https://fly.io/docs/speedrun/) using Docker.
-There's honestly not much to say here as of this writing, it's a basic Rust server using [Axum](https://crates.io/crates/axum).
+The NextJS app forwards all API requests through the internal Fly network to the API.
+The API is not exposed to the public internet.
+As of this writing, it's a basic Rust server using [Axum](https://crates.io/crates/axum).
 I wanted to learn Rust and this seemed like a good project to do that with.
 If you see something that can be improved, please open a PR! 🦀

 We are using MongoDB on [Atlas](https://www.mongodb.com/atlas/database) where we store everything in one collection.
 We write small documents and index a `relatedTo` attribute that is shared across all items.
 For most queries, we can get an item and all of the items it is related to without using `$lookup`.
 You can check [this video](https://youtu.be/eEENrNKxCdw?t=1190) for a demonstration of this technique.

+#### API Networking

+To make sure that the API is not exposed to the public internet, you can run `fly ips list` and `fly ips release <ip>` for both ipv4 and ipv6 that is returned.
+Then, allocate a private ipv6 with `fly ips allocate-v6 --private`.
+You can verify that the API is not exposed by running `fly ips list` and ensuring only the ipv6 address is listed and it is private.

 ## Useful Scripts